 About James Cook

-Photography came first...
-I started with a Kodak Brownie in fourth grade and went on to degrees in both journalism and photojournalism at Southern Illinois University.
-For years I worked as a freelance photojournalist covering the Rocky Mountain Region, from my base in Denver, writing and shooting for the likes of Time, Newsweek, Business Week, Forbes and many others.
-Corporations often hired me to bring my editorial style to their marketing and reports.
+Photography came first.
+I started young - with a Kodak Brownie in fourth grade - and went on to earn degrees in journalism and photojournalism from Southern Illinois University.
+For years I worked as a freelance photojournalist based in Denver, covering the Rocky Mountain region.
+My work appeared in Time, Newsweek, Business Week, Forbes, and many others.
+I was also hired by corporations to bring an editorial eye to their marketing materials and reports.

 Back